Coridyn/steep-proc-type-error/README.md

 2. Run `bundle install`
 3. Run `steep check`

+---

+**Update 2024-10-04**

+I have updated the example with some extra/alternative type definitions to see if they will allow the Proc argument types to be inferred.

+  * Try using keyword arguments
+    * `lib/keyword_argument_1.rb`
+    * `lib/keyword_argument_2.rb`

+  * Try using an object interface that defines the types for the allowed options hash
+    * `lib/options_interface.rb`

+Currently all of those alternatives are failing in the same way as the base case.

+---

 **Expected behaviour**

 Steep typechecking should pass because the `untyped` type should propagate to the proc parameter.